 Accountability is Obscene?

-In the world of faith according to Lamott, holding people accountable is victimization.
+In the world of faith according to Lamott, holding people accountable is akin to victimization.
 In some instances she considers it “obscene.”
-And the fault of George W. Bush.
-I kid you not.
+And, of course, the fault of George W. Bush.

 “George W. Bush and John Ashcroft had tried for years to create a country the East German state could only dream about.”

 Throughout the book, Lamott professes a great love for Jesus Christ.
-Which Jesus?
-It’s a mystery to me.
+I wondered, which Jesus?

 But then, faith is a mystery.
 Faith in the one Lord Jesus Christ, the Word made flesh, is a gift of the Holy Spirit.
 No one knows the true relationship between another human and his or her Maker.

-But I’d skip the book.
+If you admire amazing prose, read the book.
 I hoped to glean something from it, and perhaps I did.
 I am reminded to check my opinions against God’s Word before offering them.
-There is much about Lamott that’s appealing, but on matters of faith?
-Open God’s Word instead.
+There is much about Lamott that’s appealing, but what about matters of faith?

-Delusion and rationalization are rampant today.
+Rationalization and humanistic gospels are rampant today.
 And sometimes they’re best-sellers.